33, LA Lakers 1971-’72

 The Warriors got off to a 24-0 start to the 2015-16 NBA season, giving them 28 straight regular-season wins dating back to 2014-15.

 27, Miami Heat 2012-13

 22, Houston Rockets 2007-’08

-You may be surprised to know that the second longest winning streak is 22 held by the Houston Rockets in 2007-08.
-Nobody expected anything out of the Rockets that year and they somehow went off before showing “they are who we thought they were” and losing in the first round of the playoffs.
-Sadly for T-Mac and Yao, this was the height of their time together.
+You may be surprised to know this was the second longest NBA win in history after 30+ years of the record not even being approached.
+The Houston Rockets in 2007-08 were a pedestrian 14-16 at the end of January 2008.
+Nobody expected anything out of the Rockets at this point.
+Then, somehow, they went off and won 34 of 42 games in January, February, and March.
+Before ultimately showing “they are who we thought they were” and losing in the first round of the playoffs.
+Sadly for T-Mac aka Tracy McGrady and Yao Ming, this was the height of their time together.

 20, Washington Capitols 1947-’48 thru 1948-’49

 The Capitols were part of the Basketball Association of America before being absorbed into the NBA in 1949.
 Not coincidentally, the team was led by NBA Hall of Fame coach Red Auerbach, who led the squad from 1946-’49.
 The team won 20 games through two seasons.